openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-state-management.md

 ## PersistentStorage

-For details about how to use PersistentStorage on the UI, see [PersistentStorage: Application State Persistence](../../quick-start/arkts-persiststorage.md).
+For details about how to use PersistentStorage on the UI, see [PersistentStorage: Persisting Application State](../../../quick-start/arkts-persiststorage.md).

 ### PersistPropsOptions